 It is best to mix different style elements into a space to break up the design as to not make a room have an over-themed look.

 Cluttered decorating accessories

-Mistake #3 is having too much decorative accessories in one area.
+Mistake #3 is having too many decorative accessories in one area.

 Having too many decorative accessories in one area overwhelms the room.
-You eye does not know what to focus on and you lose sight of the design style with clutter.
+Your eye does not know what to focus on and you lose sight of the design style with clutter.

-This room looks messy but in reality, it is just over decorated with too many small random items.
-You can easily change this by using larger items on the top of the hutch, using larger wall art on each side and using 1 simple gathered vignette on the table.
+A room may look messy but in reality, it is just over decorated with too many small random items.
+You can easily change this by using larger items on the top of furniture, using larger wall art, and using 1 simple gathered vignette on the table.